Holy Cross Mountains Brigade: Evacuation out of Poland

 As the Soviet Red Army approached Poland, the leaders of the NSZ-ONR decided to evacuate the brigade to the territories controlled by the Western Allies.
 In January 1945 it began a retreat through Silesia into the Protectorate of Bohemia and Moravia.
 At first the brigade was attacked by the Germans because it lacked their permission for the movement.
 By January 15 the consent was obtained and the retreat continued.
-The partisans received German food rations and accepted Wehrmacht and Gestapo liaison officers to accompany them during the trip.
+The partisans received German food rations and accepted Wehrmacht and Gestapo liaison officers (one of them was Hauptsturmführer SS Paul Fuchs from Radom District - who had been in constant contact with the Brigade since the fall of 1944 through Hubert Jura - a Polish agent of the SD and Gestapo) to accompany them during the trip.
+The brigade received uniforms and equipment from the Germans, and then also weapons.
+Finally, there are documented cases of sick or injured Brigade soldiers being sent to German hospitals.

 In April 1945, now in the Protectorate of Bohemia and Moravia, the brigade found itself in an area surrounded by substantial German forces and its German contacts began insisting on closer collaboration.
 As a result, the commanders of the brigade agreed to a limited plan whereby small units of the force were to cross or be parachuted by the Germans back into Poland in order to carry out intelligence work and possibly sabotage at the rear of the advancing Red Army.
-According to former soldiers, they were all instructed by the brigade's command to ignore their German assigned tasks once in Poland and instead try to make contact with NSZ headquarters.
+According to former soldiers, they were all instructed by the brigade's command to ignore their German assigned tasks once in Poland and instead try to make contact with NSZ-ONR headquarters.
 Out of the units sent, two turned around and made their way back to the main force, while several ran into Soviet and Polish communist forces and were liquidated.
 During the same period, the second in command, Władysław Marcinkowski pseudonym "Jaxa", took part in a German sponsored conference involving various collaborationist and fascist organizations during which, according to Marcinkowski, the Germans made an offer of forming a Vlasov style formation out of the brigade.
 Marcinkowski refused the offer and tried to stall by claiming not to have the authority to agree to it.

 According to the historian Rafał Wnuk, the brigade command dispatched about one hundred men to the German intelligence Abwehr training center, from where most of them were sent or were in process of being sent to Poland for anti-Soviet diversionary activities.